 On a Friday/Saturday night, the whole place is a straight up Scene with a capital S. Everyone looks like they could be on The Bachelor, and most people are acting the part.
 You can feel the hormones bouncing off the walls as girls teeter by in jumpsuits and Macklemore-haired guys in a rainbow of pastel button-downs high five over Hawks’ wins.
 But the rest of the week, it’s low- key and casual and makes for a solid spot for day hanging, happy hours, and game watches.

 It’s a pretty big space with a large rowdy bar plus ample dining options.
 But you’re not here to stay inside - head outside to either the large picnic table patio or the rooftop bar.
 Yeah, you heard that right.
 They have not one, but two solid outdoor spaces.
 Though these gifts aren’t without their sacrifices, because you’re going to wait at least an hour if it’s a beautiful day and you haven’t made a reservation.
-Go at a weird time and Columbus a picnic table, or accept that you might be standing for a while before you sit down.

 Clearly, they serve pizza, and it’s decent, but we don’t want to set unreasonable expectations.
 The Neapolitan-style pizza will satisfy everyone and wow no one, which honestly might be for the best.
 Nobody will feel alienated like you do at a deep dish or New York-style spot.
 They’re big enough, cheesy enough, and full of good toppings.
 We’d rather make a meal out of mostly appetizers and top it off with one pizza to split amongst the group.
 Go into it with the mindset of, “This is bar food.”
 And as far as bar food goes, they’re doing great.